Frequently Asked Questions

-Our funding source comes from unrestricted contributions from local individuals, families, businesses and foundation.
+Our funding source comes from unrestricted contributions from local individuals, families, businesses, and foundations.
 We also cover operating expenses by our administrative fees.
-We offer two ways to support the Foundation:

-7. What is the benefit to having a local Community Foundation serve Barnes, Ransom and Griggs County?
+7. What is the benefit of having a local Community Foundation serve Barnes, Ransom, and Griggs County?

 We help to cultivate local philanthropy and transfer the wealth to charitable organizations right here in the Sheyenne River Valley.
-It is our aim to have a clear understanding on the needs and initiatives of our community to best suit donors when making decision to make a contribution.
+It is our aim to have a clear understanding of the needs and initiatives of our community to best suit donors when making a decision to make a contribution.

 8. What is an endowment?

 An endowment fund creates a permanent legacy for the community.
 A qualified endowment fund is defined as a permanent, irrevocable fund that may expend only the income generated by, or the increase in value of, the assets contributed to it.
 This allows the fund to remain in perpetuity, providing long-term support to the organization it benefits.
 Creating a permanent fund at the Sheyenne Valley Community Foundation is a simple and flexible means of accomplishing your charitable objectives.
 Contributions to an Endowment Fund offers donors access to take advantage of the ND Legacy Tax Credit which can provide up to 40% tax credit on gifts over $5,000.

 9. Are all funds at the SVCF endowed?

 No. We offer non-endowed funds for those who prefer to see a greater percentage of their gift distributed annually.